2lambda123/HP_Device_and_Bios-Hacking/README.md

 * [Developers Portal](https://developers.hp.com/hp-client-management/doc/firmware?language=es-un)

-## All Elitedesk / Elitebooks
+# All Elitedesk / Elitebooks (The Secure/Recommended way to erase bios password)

 This is how you should do it, the dangerous method is NOT something you should try.
 Follow this instead:

-## In Linux:
+## Linux:

-> **⚠ NOTICE! !!!!!!!
-READ + SAVE YOUR BIOS BEFORE YOU ERASING IT IN CASE SOMETHING GOES WRONG!!!!!!
+> ⚠ READ + SAVE YOUR BIOS BEFORE YOU ERASING IT IN CASE SOMETHING GOES WRONG

-#### Read the bios in Linux, flashrom will detect your chip and know its model by itself:
+#### Flashrom will detect your chip and know its model by itself:

 * Read Chip